Overlapping community detection in weighted networks: The Weighted Degree-Corrected Mixed Membership model

-Given a weighted network $\mathcal{N}$ with $n$ nodes (network is also known as graph and node is also known as a vertex in literature), let $A\in \mathbb{R}^{n\times n}$ be its adjacency matrix.
+Table \ref{table-symbol} summarizes the main symbols used in this paper.
+Given a weighted network $\mathcal{N}$ with $n$ nodes (network is also known as graph and node is also known as a vertex in literature), let $A\in \mathbb{R}^{n\times n}$ be its adjacency matrix such that $A(i,j)$ denotes the edge weight between nodes $i$ and $j$ for $i,j\in[n]$.
 Since we only consider un-directed networks in this article, $A$ is symmetric.
-We'd emphasize that all entries of $A$ can be any finite real values since $A$ is the adjacency matrix of the weighted network $\mathcal{N}$ in this article.
-We assume there are $K$ communities (community is also known as cluster or block)
+All entries of $A$ are allowed to be any finite real values in this article.
+We assume there are $K$ communities

-We work with the mixed membership (also known as overlapping) weighted network in which a node belongs to at least one community.
+We work with the mixed membership (also known as overlapping) weighted network in which a node can belong to multiple communities.
 Let $\Pi$ be an $n\times K$ matrix such that $\Pi(i,k)$ denotes the weight of node $i$ belonging to community $k$ for $i\in[n],k\in[K]$.
 We assume that $\Pi$ should satisfy the following conditions to make our model identifiable: